sherpa-ai/sherpa/docs/tutorials/pbt.rst

         K.set_value(model.optimizer.lr, trial.parameters['lr'])
         K.set_value(model.optimizer.momentum, trial.parameters['momentum'])

-Note that if the model is loaded then the user may have to change some hyperparameters manually.
+Note that when the model is loaded the user may have to change some hyperparameters manually like in this case the learning rate ``lr`` and ``momentum`` of the model.

 Save
 ^^^^